Thakurbari Temple, Gangtok

-The Thakurbari Temple (ठाकुरबारी मन्दिर) is a Hindu temple located in Gangtok, Sikkim, India, in the heart of the town.
+Thakurbari Temple (ठाकुरबारी मन्दिर) is a Hindu temple located in Gangtok, Sikkim, India, in the heart of the town.
 It is one of the oldest Hindu temples in Sikkim built on land donated by the erstwhile Chogyal of Sikkim in 1935.
 The temple houses almost all major deities and has emerged as an important center of convergence for the Hindu community of Gangtok.

 Upgrades

 Subsequently, the temple was upgraded to a major temple-complex in the time period between 1945 and 1947.

 In 2011, the temple complex was further upgraded to include a multipurpose hall and library.
 Completion was expected by 2012.